ruslanmv/ruslanmv.github.io/_posts/2023-09-04-How-to-Generate-a-Code-with-WatsonX-with-Django.md

 ## Step 8-Model Tunning

-IF you want to edit your models and you want to improve the oputputs you can go to
+If you want to edit your models and you want to improve the oputputs you can go to

 `website\views.py`